A writer’s most frequently asked question and the one they’re all said to dread:

 Or, I added cheekily, working on the principle that if you don’t ask you don’t get, maybe even a series?

-The other thing about writing the column is that it gives me an excuse to contact really well known writers (and many of the equally good but not so well known writers) and ask them where the inspiration for their latest book came from?
+The other thing about writing the column was that it gave me an excuse to contact really well known writers (and many of the equally good but not so well known writers) and ask them where the inspiration for their latest book came from?
 I’ve had wonderfully generous quotes from some brilliant writers, many of whom have generously agreed to answer even more of my questions for my blog pages,

 The biggest response I ever got was when I asked a group of Romantic Novelists if they ‘d ever written for revenge!
 The majority said ‘Oh yessss!’